Who We Are

 (Credit: National Disability Rights Network)

-DRM is looking for qualified members for our Board of Directors, our Protection and Advocacy for Individuals with Mental Illness Advisory Council (PAIMI Council) & DD Advisory Council.
+DRM is looking for qualified members for our Board of Directors and our Protection and Advocacy for Individuals with Mental Illness Advisory Council (PAIMI Council).
 If you are interested in volunteering in any of these capacities, please contact Kim Moody at DRM.